mah0001/metadata-editor-docs-v2/documenting_general_instructions.md

 # General instructions

 This section provides instructions related to the aspects of data documentation that apply to all data types.
-The next sections will then provide information specific to each data type.
+Instructions specific to each data type is provided in the subsequent sections.

+## The "My projects" page

 Every dataset documented in the Metadata Editor is a **project**.
 A **project** therefore corresponds to a dataset or digital resource that needs to be documented.
 What a project includes depends on the type of data.
 - For microdata, a project is one or a collection of data files, with all related resources.